splunk/public-o11y-docs/_includes/requirements/browser.rst

+The Browser RUM agent instruments all front-end experiences written in JavaScript that run in modern browsers, regardless of the library or framework you use.

-The Browser RUM agent supports the following browser versions:
+The Browser RUM agent supports the following browsers:

-- Chrome and Chrome Android 51 and higher
+- Google Chrome
-- Edge 12 and higher
+- Microsoft Edge
-- Firefox 36 and higher
+- Mozilla Firefox
-- Safari and Safari iOS 10.1 and higher
+- Apple Safari
-- Internet Explorer 11, which requires the ``splunk-otel-web-legacy.js`` version of the Browser RUM agent
+- Microsoft Internet Explorer 11, which requires the ``splunk-otel-web-legacy.js`` version of the Browser RUM agent

 All your pages, assets, and requests must be securely loaded over the HTTPS protocol.